Table of Contents

 Both situations require you to deviate from your original contract.
 Even if the client requested it, deviation from a contract without a paper trail can leave you open to legal consequences.

 For example, your client could refuse to pay for the additional services, or file a lawsuit for deviating from the written contract.
 Without a change order, it would be difficult to pursue legal action or defend your company.
-A verbal agreement simply isn’t robust enough.
+A verbal agreement simply isn’t robust enough, as courts have delivered conflicting rulings on whether verbal agreements are sufficient to amend contracts, with some cases finding that consistent use of written change orders shows that parties did not intend to waive formal requirements.

 Even if your client appears to be acting in good faith, change orders are still valuable.
 The process of writing the change order makes sure that you’re both on the same page.